rj-tiwari/another-temp-proj/README.md

 ## About the Project

-A comprehensive implementation of matrix decomposition techniques, forming the foundations of various scientific and engineering applications.
+A comprehensive implementation of **_Matrix Decomposition Techniques_**, forming the foundations of various scientific and engineering applications.

 To gain a deeper understanding of how Orthogonalization & matrices Decomposition works in real-life applications, like,
 - **Signal Processing**